Friend Finder Networks: Bankruptcy, reorganization

 In August 2013, FriendFinder was delisted from the NASDAQ because its stock had not traded for more than $1.
 On September 16, 2013, the company filed for Chapter 11 bankruptcy protection.

 FriendFinder had not turned a net profit since at least 2008.
 Ezra Shashoua, the company's chief financial officer, blamed the lower revenue on a drop in membership and increased advertising costs for affiliates, according to court documents.
 Shashoua also said credit card companies had refused to process transactions for the company's Internet businesses.
 The company stated it had negotiated a deal with noteholders that would reduce its debt by $300 million.

 In December 2013, FriendFinder Networks' reorganization plan won court approval by the U.S. Bankruptcy Court in Delaware.
 Founder Andrew Conru, was named as the reorganized company's chairman and CEO.

 In February 2016, FriendFinder Networks sold the rights to the Penthouse brand to Penthouse Global Media, a new company formed by the brand's managing director Kelly Holland.

 Security breach

 On November 13, 2016, it was reported that a database of over 412 million accounts, including usernames, e-mails, and passwords, had been breached and leaked from several FriendFinder Networks websites.
 The breach included account data from Adult FriendFinder (which constituted over 339 million accounts), Cams.com, and Penthouse, including accounts that had supposedly been deleted.
 The passwords were either stored as plain text or encrypted using the obsolete and insecure SHA-1 cipher.

+Sale and corporate ownership (2007–2020)

+In 2007, Conru sold FFN, later citing personal burnout and health challenges as significant factors in the decision.
+He has stated that while he was passionate about the company, the cumulative stress of running it had become unsustainable.

+The acquiring group had a background in financial investment rather than technology.
+Their strategy centered on taking FFN public to generate a return.
+Conru later reflected that the company would have benefited from buyers with deeper experience in technology and user-focused product development.

+Under the new ownership, FFN's culture shifted away from its original innovation-driven approach.
+The company continued to operate on the technical infrastructure built by Conru's original team, which sustained revenue in the near term.
+However, without continued investment in innovation or user experience, performance steadily declined.
+Multiple failed initial public offering attempts followed, and in 2013, the company filed for Chapter 11 bankruptcy.

+Founder's return (2021–present)

+In 2021, Conru reacquired majority control of FFN through a debt acquisition.
+The decision to return was reportedly catalyzed by personal events, which Conru has described as giving him the motivation to re-engage with the company despite the challenges involved.

+A leadership transition followed, after which Conru reassumed direct oversight of the company's direction.